 VIDEO CLIP: #153 HorseGym with Boots: Zero Intent and Intent illustrates.
 On the video clip I use ‘No Intent’ to mean the same as ‘zero Intent’.
 The clip demonstrates a variety of tasks that begin with the ‘parked’ position.

 Viewing the video clip makes it easier to get an overall picture.
 It can be helpful to practice visualizing changes from ‘zero intent’ to ‘intent’ during our day’s general activity away from the horse.

 We express ‘Intent’ with signals we have taught the horse.
-When we first teach a new task, we can make our intent clearer if we engineer the horse’s environment to make the behavior we want more likely to happen.
+When we first teach a new task, we can make our intent clearer if we arrange the horse’s environment to make the behavior we want more likely to happen.
 Once the horse does the desired behavior reliably, we can add voice and gesture signals.

 For example.
 If our intent is to have the horse confidently walk onto a tarp, we can put a favorite treat on the tarp, so it becomes the horse’s idea to put his feet on the tarp in order to reach the treat.
 We are still free-shaping the behavior of walking onto a tarp, but we are helping it along by setting up an environment that increases the chances of it happening.

 Behaviors that start and end with the horse standing parked with us in a relaxed manner are ideal for improving our ‘Zero Intent’ and ‘Intent’ body language.
 For example:

-- Touch a hand-held target which we then put behind us ‘out of play’ as we deliver the treat
+- Touch a hand-held target which we then put behind us ‘out of play’ as we deliver the treat.
+Then we at zero intent for a few seconds before presenting the target again.

 - Halt-walk transitions followed by walk-halt transitions.